 A decrease in the general price level of goods and services, whereby the inflation rate falls below zero percent, resulting in an increase in the real value of money.

 Decline in the value of an asset, currency, or security.

 Exchange rate regime in which a currency is pegged by the Central Bank so that it cannot fluctuate against other currencies.
 Currencies can be pegged to other currencies or commodities, such as gold.

 Any 'major' currency that investors have confidence in.

 Stable, globally-used currencies used in international trade and commerce.
 Smaller countries often peg their own currency to a key currency, or basket of such monies, and they are often kept as reserves by international central banks.

-Slang term for the New Zealand Dollar.
+Informal term for the New Zealand Dollar.

 Standardized quantity in forex, composed of 100,000 units of a particular currency pair.